We offer a free expertise!

 Where can I sell them?

-A dealer will only consider the purchase of your collection valuable if he can resell it at a profit.
+A dealer will only consider purchasing items from your collection of coins and stamps if they believe they can resell them at a profit.
 An auction house, on the other hand, is always interested in achieving the highest possible hammer price.
-The higher the hammer price, the higher is the commission for the auction house.
-C.G.
-Collectors World auction houses are internationally positioned, experienced for many years and reliable.
+The higher the hammer price, the higher the